MTG/essentia/doc/sphinxdoc/installing.rst

 Building Essentia on Windows
 ----------------------------

-Essentia C++ library and extractors based on it can be compiled and run correctly on Windows, but python bindings are not supported yet.
+Essentia C++ library and extractors based on it can be compiled and run correctly on Windows, but Python bindings are not supported yet.
 The easiest way to build Essentia is by `cross-compilation on Linux using MinGW <FAQ.html#cross-compiling-for-windows-on-linux>`_.
 However the resulting library binaries are only compatible within C++ projects using MinGW compilers, and therefore they are not compatible with Visual Studio.
 If you want to use Visual Studio, there is no project readily available, so you will have to setup one yourself and compile the dependencies too.

 Building Essentia in Windows Subsystem for Linux (WSL)
 ------------------------------------------------------